-- Hold peer-review meetings to discuss common areas of concern and to ensure consistency in the processing of approvals, applications, permits, and authorizations. - Seek approval for additional FTEs for new programs that will require additional staff. - Retain employees by offering the use of flextime and teleworking.
+- Assign staff to special projects to increase their knowledge base. - Assign backups to positions where medium and high gaps are identified and include these responsibilities on the backup's performance plan. - Hold peer-review meetings to discuss common areas of concern and to ensure consistency in the processing of approvals, applications, permits, and authorizations. - Seek approval for additional FTEs for new and expanding programs that will require additional staff. - Retain employees by promoting wellness resources and remote work opportunities.